mnaberez/vwradio/README.md

 VW radios from this era require a four digit security code called the "SAFE code".
 The radios usually store the SAFE code in a serial EEPROM like a 93C46 or a 24C04.
 The SAFE code can be found by opening up the radio, desoldering the EEPROM, reading it, and then soldering the EEPROM back in.
 I wanted to know if there was an easier way.

-I disassembled the firmware for three radios: Premium 4 (Clarion), Premium 5 (Delco), and Gamma 5 (TechniSat).
-I found that each of them had a backdoor to read the SAFE code via the OBD-II port.
-Reading the code via the OBD-II port means the radio does not have to be opened and does not even need to be removed from the car.
+I disassembled the firmware for these radios: Premium 4 (Clarion), Premium 5 (Delco), Gamma 5 (TechniSat), and Rhapsody (TechniSat).
+I found that all of them have backdoors to read the SAFE code via the OBD-II port.
+Reading the code via the OBD-II port means the radio does not need to be opened and may not even need to be removed from the car.
 Since this information is not published anywhere and I couldn't find any tool that could do it, I built my own tool.

 ## Projects